 In addition, APEC Leaders have agreed to support the sharing of influenza specimens in a timely manner and to promote transparent, fair and equitable access to vaccines and other benefits that derive from them.

 At the HWG's main meeting in August 2009, members supported the strengthening of cooperation with ASEAN, with a view to sharing information on regional experiences and initiatives.
-ASEAN representatives were invited to attend HWG meeting activities going forward and HWG members will endeavour to attend ASEAN meetings when invited.
+ASEAN representatives were invited to attend the HWG meeting activities going forward and HWG members will endeavour to attend ASEAN meetings when invited.

 In 2010, a new Framework to Guide ECOTECH Activities was put in place to guide the work of the HWG.
 "Human Security" was identified as one of the medium-term priorities for all APEC economies to work towards.
-The medium-term priorities will be reviewed again by 2015.

 In February 2012, the HWG initiative on improving maternal and child welfare across the APEC region will be carried out in 2012, focusing on protecting women’s health and lowering infant mortality rates.